The fear of cauliflower

 - 1 medium-sized head of cauliflower washed carefully

 - 6 TBs lactose-free cream

 - ½ teaspoon salt

 - 1 cup strained tomatoes or tomato sauce

-- 1 TB chipotle peppers in adobo sauce or 1 TB tomato paste + 1 tsp smoked paprika
+- 1 TB chipotle peppers in adobo sauce or 1 TB tomato paste + 1 teaspoon smoked paprika

-Finely chop 1 tbsp of smoky chipotle pepper in adobo sauce (about 1/4 of a pepper with sauce). if you don't have a jar of chipotle peppers, have no fear - mix in 1 tsp of smoked paprika into 1 TB of tomato paste.
+- Finely chop 1 tablespoon of smoky chipotle pepper in adobo sauce (about ¼ of a pepper with sauce). if you don't have a jar of chipotle peppers, have no fear - mix in 1 teaspoon of smoked paprika into 1 TB of tomato paste.
 Add chopped pepper and sauce to half a cup of strained tomatoes (or tomato sauce, if that's what you've got).
 With a spoon, pour the smoky tomato sauce over cauliflower, creating the effect of dripping blood.

 - Cover the casserole dish with a lid; if you don't have a dish with a lid big enough to cover your cauliflower, fashion a cover out of aluminum foil, but try to avoid touch between the cauliflower itself and the aluminum (it can smear the cheese and sauce off).

 - Bake in a preheated oven for 35 minutes.
 Test cauliflower by piercing it with a fork; if it goes through fairly easily or with just a bit of resistance, remove the lid and let the cauliflower finish baking for another 15 minutes, the last five on the grill/ broil setting.
 If cauliflower is still fairly firm, increase heat to 400F and let it cook with the lid for another five minutes before testing it again, and then continuing to cook for another 15 without the lid.